tuan782000/SQL_English_Vietnam/course/05-basic_queries/exercises/4-and/readme.md

-# Logical Operators - AND
+# Logical Operators - AND - Toán tử logic and

 We often need to use *multiple* conditions to retrieve the exact information we want.
 We can begin to structure much more complex queries by using multiple conditions together to narrow down the search results of our query.